plischwe/langchain-examples/finetuning-llama/README.md

 # How to finetune an LLM on a personal dataset

 Below are steps to create a training dataset from a set of Youtube videos.
-In this example, algebra course videos are used to represent typical math lessons.
-The first set of steps involves finetuning an INT4 Llama3.1-8B model using youtube transcriptions to bootstrap a SFT dataset, and the unsloth jupyter notebook.
-The second set of instructions regards how to inference this finetuned model on Intel Core platform.
+In this example, a directory of audio file, or algebra course videos are used to represent typical class lessons.
+The first set of steps involves finetuning an INT4 weight-compressed Llama3.1-8B model using the transcriptions of the class sessions to create a labelled, Supervised FineTuning dataset that will be used in the jupyter notebook to train the model.
+The second set of instructions details how to inference this finetuned model on an Intel Core platform.

 ### Prerequisites (Intel Core Platform)
 Firstly, convert whisper model to OV for optimized transcription